 1.5.3a Do you set annual export quotas?
-Yes No \boxtimes If 'Yes', do you set quotas based on population survey, or by other means?
-Please specify, for each species, how quotas are set: Other, Population please Species Name (scientific) Survey? specify 1.5.3b Have annual export quotas been set at levels which will Yes ensure sustainable production and consumption?
-No If 'Yes', please describe how this fits into your non-detriment finding process: We have set no export quotas given the minimal export of specimens taken fror n the wild
+If 'Yes', do you set quotas based on population survey, or Yes No \square by other means?
+Please specify, for each species, how quotas are set: Other, Species Name (scientific) All species under trade Population Survey? please specify Not more than 2% of wild population 1.5.3b Have annual export quotas been set at levels which will ensure sustainable production and consumption?
+If 'Yes', please describe how this fits into your non-detriment Quotas for export are set at no more than 2% of wild popula 01

 Objective 1.6 Parties cooperate in managing shared wildlife resources.
 Aichi Target 4, Target 5, Target 6, Target 7, Target 10, Target 12 and Target 19.
-Indicator 1.6.1: The number of bilateral and multilateral agreements that specifically provide management of shared CITES listed species by range States.
-Is your country a signatory to any bilateral and/or multilateral agreements for co-management of shared species?Yes No If 'Yes', please provide brief details, including the names of the agreements, and which other countries are involved:
+Indicator 1.6.1: The number of bilateral and multilateral agreements that specifically provide for co- management of shared CITES listed species by range States. countries are involved: Greater Virunga Transboundary Collaboration